 You may be given the option by your employer to drop out of "nontraditional" coverage such as vision care or dental coverage.
 This is often done with the idea that it will help you reduce costs since you probably don't have a job anymore.
 Being aware of health care laws can allow you to find health insurance that is more affordable.
 Health insurance on the private markets can be remarkably more expensive than plans found on state markets through the Affordable Care Act.

 Losing your job counts as a qualifying event for the ACA so even if you are not in an enrollment period you should still be able to sign up for coverage.
 While the cost of coverage through the Affordable Care Act can be hundreds of dollars less per month, it may not offer all of the benefits that your employer's private plan provided.
 If you have lost your job though and have no income, subsidies may cover up to 100 percent of your monthly payment through the ACA.
 It's a good idea to look at all your options to find the one that fits your needs and your family's needs best.

 If your COBRA coverage extends past 18 months, your premiums can rise significantly.
 Your employer could, if they choose, charge you up to 150 percent of the actual cost they are paying for your insurance.

 If you need help learning more about how does COBRA work, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.